“Be realistic: Plan for a miracle.” — Osho Rajneesh

 I am aware some of you might be tempted to ask whether all toxic friends are dark, manipulators, or simply what I like to call character-disturbed individuals who lost their soul battle and turned evil.

-Toxicity can either come from an abusive & manipulative person or an emotionally imbalanced…
+Toxicity can either come from a dysregulated abuser or an emotionally imbalanced human being…

 I feel fortunate for loving animals and need to admit to you it hasn’t always been the case.
 I never hated them or stayed careless whenever I was witnessing some cruel behavior toward them.
 But, I can’t say I had a particular connection with those beautiful living creatures!